JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

   └── index.html
 {% endhighlight %}

-This is what you create when you ran the `jekyll new myblog` CLI command in your terminal.
+All this was created when you ran the `jekyll new myblog` CLI command in your terminal.
-This provides you with an example of a blog site using jekyll and understanding all the files is essential to creating your own blog site.
-Before I start talking about what each folder and file do, it's important to know what Jekyl uses the `Liquid` templating language (for more information click <a href="https://docs.shopify.com/themes/liquid" target="_blank">here</a>).
+This provides you with an example of a blog site using jekyll and understanding all the files is essential to creating your own custom blog site.
+It's important to know what Jekyl uses the `Liquid` templating language, for more information click <a href="https://docs.shopify.com/themes/liquid" target="_blank">here</a>).
-What is great about this template is that it allows HTML reuse and has build in filtering methods which is great for filtering your posts.
+What is great about this language is that it allows HTML reuse and has built-in filtering methods which is great for filtering your posts.

 ## _includes

 This folder is used when you have reuseable html that you might want to include into your HTML page.
-Some great examples are having a `navbar.html`, you can include this navbar in all your static websites.
-In the example, jekyll included a footer, head, header, and other files like svg.
-Scalable Vector Graphic (SVG) are very popular in web development when rendering logos on the website for their scalability in varies device screen.
+A great examples is having a `navbar.html`, you can include this navbar in all your static websites.
+In the blog structure, jekyll included a footer, head, header, and other files like svg.
+Scalable Vector Graphic (SVG) are very popular in web development when rendering logos in the browser for their scalability in varies device screens.

 # _layouts

 This folder is used for creating HTML for different static pages on your websites.
 You might want a page to look different depending on the content you want to display.
-For example if you had a `post.html` for all your post, this HTML page will be use to display your post so that every post looks similar.
+For example if you had a `post.html` for all your post, this HTML page will be use to display all your posts so that every post looks uniform.
 Jekyll provides you with some example html files, you can easily customize them to your needs.

 # _posts

-This folder is where you create all your post in a specific format, following this format is important since the jekyll will parse your files in a conventional way.
+This folder is where you create all your posts in a specific format, following this format is important since the jekyll will parse your files in a conventional way.
 These files can be saved as HTML or Markdown. **All post must have
 <a href="http://jekyllrb.com/docs/frontmatter/" target="_blank">YAML Front Matter</a>**.
 The YAML Front Matter is how jekyll know how to build your static websites.
 When creating a post the naming convention is `YEAR-MONTH-DAY-name-of-blog.md`.
-Jekyll allows you to add tags and categories to your post.
+In addition Jekyll allows you to add tags and categories to your post.
 Using the categories allows you to have different types of post like blog, music, anime, etc. You can also add tags your post for different topics like web development, html, css, javascript, etc. Just remember this folder is where you store all your posts.